MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-This webpage is last updated on **2023/1/4**.
+This webpage is last updated on **2023/1/21**.

-Happy New Year!
+Happy Chinese New Year!
+Haven't celebrated it with my family for three years since COVID19 outbreak!

 ## Research Interest

 I'm mainly interested in the research of Natural Language Processing, and I'm actively researching in:

-- Commonsense Reasoning via Conceptualization
+- Commonsense Reasoning
-- Natural Language Processing for E-Commerce Domain
+- NLP Application in E-Commerce Domain
+- Trustworthy NLP via Backdoor Attack/Defense

 ## Education